|RO4929097 and Vismodegib in Treating Patients With Breast Cancer That is Metastatic or Cannot Be Removed By Surgery

 After completion of study treatment, patients are followed up for 30 days.

-- Patients must be human epidermal growth factor receptor 2 (Her-2) non-expressing (if immunohistochemistry [IHC] 0 or 1+; fluorescent in situ [FISH] ratio less than 2; if IHC 2+, FISH ratio must be less than 2.0); once the MTD has been determined, the expansion phase will be limited to patients with ER, PR, and HER2 negative (i.e. "triple negative") disease; Her-2 will be assessed as above; ER and PR are considered negative if immunoperoxidase staining of tumor cell nuclei is <5%
+- Patients must be human epidermal growth factor receptor 2 (Her-2) non-expressing (if immunohistochemistry [IHC] 0 or 1+; fluorescent in situ [FISH] ratio less than 2; if IHC 2+, FISH ratio must be less than 2.0); once the MTD has been determined, the expansion phase will be limited to patients with estrogen receptor (ER), progesterone receptor (PR), and HER2 negative (i.e. "triple negative") disease; Her-2 will be assessed as above; ER and PR are considered negative if immunoperoxidase staining of tumor cell nuclei is < 5%

-- Patients must have measurable disease per Response Evaluation Criteria in Solid Tumors (RECIST) guidelines or evaluable (non-measurable) disease
+- Patients must have measurable disease per RECIST guidelines or evaluable (non-measurable) disease

 - Patients MUST have tumor accessible and suitable for serial biopsy with 4-6 passes of a 16 or 18 gauge needle